nf-core/website/markdown/usage/tutorials/nf_core_contributing_overview.md

 ### What is *nf-core*

 *nf-core* is a community-led project to develop a set of best-practice pipelines built using Nextflow.

+The aim of *nf-core* is to develop with the community over GitHub and other communication channels to build a pipeline to solve a particular analysis task.
+We therefore encourage cooperation and adding features to existing pipelines.
+Before considering starting a new pipeline, have a look if a pipeline already exists performing a similar task and consider contributing to that one instead!

 Pipelines are governed by a set of guidelines, enforced by community code reviews and automatic linting (code testing).
 A suite of helper tools aim to help people run and develop pipelines.

 ### What this tutorial will cover

-This tutorial attempts to give an overview of how *nf-core* works:
+This tutorial attempts to give an overview of:

-* how to run *nf-core* pipelines.
-* what are the most commonly used *nf-core* tools.
-* how to make new pipelines using the *nf-core* template.
+* creating new pipelines using the *nf-core* template.
 * what are nf-core shared modules.
-* how to add nf-core shared modules to a pipeline.
+* adding nf-core shared modules to a pipeline.
-* how to make new nf-core modules using the *nf-core* module template.
+* creating new nf-core modules using the *nf-core* module template.
-* how *nf-core* pipelines are reviewed and ultimately released.
+* reviewing and releasing *nf-core* pipelines.

 ### Where to get help